jpszczolowski/raytracer/README.md

 - `direction_y : float`
 - `direction_z : float`

-Directional light behaves like the Sun, i.e. it has constant intensity and its source is given by a direction, not a particular point.
+Directional light behaves like the Sun, i.e. it has constant intensity and its source is given by a direction, not by any particular point.